binary-butterfly/validataclass/docs/03-basic-validators.md

 The types allowed for input data will be automatically determined from the allowed Enum values by default, unless explicitly specified with the parameter `allowed_types`.

+If the input value is not valid (but has the correct type), a `ValueNotAllowedError` will be raised.
+This error will include the list of allowed values (as "allowed_values"), as long as this list is not longer than 20 items.

 **Examples:**